 Massachusetts

 Getting their children a solid education and good child care is naturally a big concern for working dads.
-Massachusetts has the best school systems in the country, along with a high number of child care workers per capita.
+Massachusetts has the best school systems in the country, along with a relatively high number of child care workers per capita.

 Finally, the Bay State is a great place for men’s health.
-It has the seventh-highest percentage of men in good or better health, plus the lowest percentage of men who don’t have health insurance.
+It has the third-highest percentage of men in good or better health, plus the lowest percentage of men who don’t have health insurance.

 District of Columbia